gebr11/dataminer-docs-connectors/connector/doc/Raisecom_ISCOM_2900_Technical.md

 ### Initialization

-To start retrieving data with the Raisecom SNMP Connector, the user must first validate the Device Type parameter.
+To start retrieving data with the Raisecom SNMP Connector, you will first need to validate the Device Type parameter.
 By default, the connector is configured for the ISCOM 29XX series; however, this setting can be modified to support devices from the RAX 27XX series when required.

 Once configured, the connector automatically populates the relevant parameters and tables, providing a consolidated view of device performance and health metrics.